-We live in an age of peculiar spiritual danger.
-Never, perhaps since the world began, was there such an immense amount of mere outward profession of religion as there is in the present day.
+We live in an age of special spiritual danger.
+Never perhaps since the world began was there such an immense amount of mere outward profession of religion as there is in the present day.
 A painfully large proportion of all the congregations in the land consists of unconverted people, who know nothing of heart-religion, never come to the Lord's Table, and never confess Christ in their daily lives.
-Myriads of those who are always running after preachers, and crowding to hear special sermons, are nothing better than empty tubs, tinkling cymbals, the stony-ground hearers, without a jot of real vital Christianity at home.
+Myriads of those who are always running after preachers, and crowding to hear special sermons, are nothing better than empty tubs, and tinkling cymbals, without a bit of real vital Christianity at home.
 The parable of the sower is continually receiving most vivid and painful illustrations.
-The wayside hearts, the stony-ground hearts, the thorny-ground hearts abound on every side.
-The religious life of many, I fear, in this age, is nothing better than a continual course of spiritual dram-drinking.
+The way-side hearers, the stony-ground hearers, the thorny-ground hearers abound on every side.

+The life of many religious persons, I fear, in this age, is nothing better than a continual course of spiritual dram-drinking.
 They are always morbidly craving fresh excitement; and they seem to care little what it is if they only get it.
+All preaching seems to be the same to them; and they appear unable to "see differences" so long as they hear what is clever, have their ears tickled, and sit in a crowd.
 Worst of all, there are hundreds of young unestablished believers who are so infected with the same love of excitement, that they actually think it a duty to be always seeking it.
-Insensibly almost to themselves, they take up a kind of hysterical, sensational, sentimental Christianity, until they are never content with the "old paths," and, like the Athenians, are always running after something new.
-To see a calm-minded young believer, not stuck up, not selfconfident, not self-conceited, and not more ready to teach than learn, but content with a daily steady effort to grow up into Christ's likeness, and to do Christ's work quietly and unostentatiously, at home, is really becoming quite a rarity.
+Insensibly almost to themselves, they take up a kind of hysterical, sensational, sentimental Christianity, until they are never content with the "old paths" and, like the Athenians, are always running after something new.
+To see a calm-minded young believer, who is not stuck up, self confident, selfconceited, and more ready to teach than learn, but content with a daily steady effort to grow up into Christ's likeness, and to do Christ's work quietly and unostentatiously, at home, is really becoming almost a rarity!
 Too many young professors, alas, behave like young recruits who have not spent all their bounty money.
-They show how little deep root they have, and how little knowledge of their own hearts, by noise, forwardness, demonstrativeness, readiness to contradict and set down old Christians, and overweening trust in their own fancied soundness and wisdom!
-Surely in times like these there is great need for self-examination.

-Reader, when you look around you, you will not wonder that I ask, "How do you do about your soul?"
+They show how little deep root they have, and how little knowledge of their hearts, by noise, forwardness, readiness to contradict and set down old Christians, and over-weaning trust in their own fancied soundness and wisdom!
+Well will it be for many young professors of this age if they do not end, after being tossed about for a while, and "carried to and fro by every wind of doctrine," by joining some petty, narrow-minded, censorious sect, or embracing some senseless, unreasoning crotchetty heresy.
+Surely, in times like these there is great need for self-examination.
+When we look around us, we may well ask, "How do we do about our souls?"

-In handling this question, I think the shortest plan will be to suggest a list of subjects for self-inquiry and to go through them in order.
-By so doing I shall hope to meet the case of every one into whose hands this paper may fall.
-Reader, give me your attention for a few short minutes.
+In handling this question, I think the shortest plan will be to suggest a list of subjects for self-inquiry, and to get them in order.
+By so doing I shall hope to meet the case of every one into whose hands this volume may fall.
+I invite every reader of this paper to join me in calm, searching self-examination, for a few short minutes.
+I desire to speak to myself as well as to you.
 I approach you not as an enemy, but as a friend.
-My heart's desire and prayer to God is that you may be saved.
-(Rom. x.
+"My heart's desire and prayer to God is that you may be saved" (Rom. x.
 1).
 Bear with me if I say things which at first sight look harsh and severe.
 Believe me, he is your best friend who tells you the most truth.